meerachotai/benchmark_imprinting/README.md

 -M MEGs cutoff for calling imprinting (default: 95)
 -P PEGs cutoff for calling imprinting (default: 25)
 -s SNPs file, in required format
--r number of replicates (default: 3)
+-r number of replicates (optional, can use -x and -y instead) -x number of AxB replicates
+-y number of BxA replicates
--f represents the start of the FASTQ reads file name
+-f represents the start of the FASTQ reads file name -p boolean, use if you want replicates to be treated as reciprocal pairs -m number of majority votes needed for a gene to be considered imprinted. optional. (default: floor(number of combinations)) -O outprefix for imprinting files
 ```
 ### Required Conventions: